BP: 2021 to present

 In September 2020, BP formed a partnership with Equinor to develop offshore wind and announced it will acquire 50% non-operating stake in the Empire Wind off New York and Beacon Wind off Massachusetts offshore wind farms.
 The deal is expected to be completed at the first half of 2021.
 In December 2020, BP acquired a majority stake in Finite Carbon, the largest forest carbon offsets developer in the United States.

 In response to the 2022 Russian invasion of Ukraine, BP announced that it would sell its 19.75% stake in Rosneft, although no timeline was announced.
 At the time of BP's decision, Rosneft's activities accounted for around half of BP's oil and gas reserves and a third of its production.
 BP's decision came after the British government expressed concern about BP's involvement in Russia.
 However, BP remained a Rosneft shareholder throughout the whole 2022 year, which caused some criticism from the Ukrainian president's office.

 In October 2022, BP announced that it would be acquiring Archaea Energy Inc., a renewable natural gas producer, for $4.1 billion.
 In December 2022, it was announced BP had completed the acquisition of Archaea Energy Inc. for $3.3 billion.
 In November 2022, the company announced a large increase in profit for the period from July to September due to the high fuel prices caused by the Russian invasion of Ukraine.

 In February 2023, BP reported record annual profits, on a replacement cost basis, for the year 2022.
 On that basis, 2022 profits were more than double than in 2021, and they were also the biggest profits in the whole 114-year long history of BP.
 The same month, BP agreed to acquire truck stop service company TravelCenters of America for $1.3 billion.
 The purchase was completed in May 2023.

 After 10 years of force majeure, BP, Eni and Sonatrach resumed exploration in their blocks in the Ghadames Basin (A-B) and offshore Block C in August 2023, continuing their contract obligations.

 BP increased its dividend by 10% year-on-year in early 2024 and accelerated share buybacks.
-It has already announced $1.75 billion before reporting first quarter results and intends to announce a $3.5 billion share buyback in the first half of the year.
+It had already announced $1.75 billion before reporting first quarter results and intended to announce a $3.5 billion share buyback in the first half of the year.

 Murray Auchincloss became CEO in January 2024.
 In June 2024, BP announced the acquisition of Bunge Bioenergia from Bunge Global for USD1.4 billion.
 The purchase will increase BP's ethanol production to 50,000 barrels per day.

 In November 2024, BP and partners announced its plan to invest $7 billion to a carbon capture and gas field development in Indonesia's West Papua Province that has the potential of almost 3 trillion cubic feet of gas resource.
 Production plans are expected to start in 2028 in the Tangguh gas field.